Discover more from MKT1 Newsletter

 Managing people: Ideally, the first marketer you hire can grow into a marketing leadership role until you get to Series B or later (or $10M in revenue+) If they’ve never managed people before, it can be a stretch to expect them to manage people and execute at the same time.

-Owning the marketing sub-function you need most: Assess the skills of your existing team, the business model, and your current high-level growth strategy, then review the skillsets of each type of marketer (we detail this in a previous post).
+Owning the marketing sub-function you need most: Assess the skills of your existing team, the business model, and your current high-level growth strategy, then review the skillsets of each type of marketer (we detail this in this previous post and this more recent post).
 Then determine which π-shaped marketer makes the most sense.
 A π-shaped marketer is an expert at 1 functional area of marketing (product marketing, content, or growth) and proficient in another.

 For reference: